 THR*H231 Drama 3 credits

 Prerequisite: ENG *H102 or ENG*H200.
 The study of dramatic literature, analysis and critical writings about the great plays from the canon of world drama.
-Assigned readings may include plays by Euripedes, Shakespeare, Molière, Isben, Chekov, Williams, and Hansberry.
+Assigned readings may include plays by Euripides, Shakespeare, Molière, Ibsen, Chekov, Williams, and Hansberry.

 THR*H290 Theater Practicum II 3 credits Prerequisite: THR*H190 or permission of instructor.
 This course provides a continuation of the activities as described in THR*H190, with an emphasis on either selected styles and methods, or playwriting and performance.
 Three lab hours required.